A Answers (3)

 Niamh van Meines, Nursing, answeredThinking about death helps us to focus on the important aspects of our life such as our relationships, our achievements and the goals we have in our lives.
 It brings to our awareness how precious time is, and how, each day, we are closer to our death.
 This alone helps us refocus our time and energy on things that are important to achieve before we die.

-Sam Parnia, Emergency Medicine, answered
+Sam Parnia, MD, Emergency Medicine, answered

 Critical care medicine and resuscitation research specialist Dr. Sam Parnia discusses how contemplating death can help up live more fully.
 Watch Dr. Parnia's video for information on near-death experiences.

 Socrates taught that we should “practice death” daily, to help us realize what’s really important.
 But our culture makes this harder than ever, intent as it is on practicing the denial of death.